The second boundary value problem for a discrete Monge-Ampere equation: Introduction

-We organize the paper as follows: In the next section we review the notion of asymptotic cone of convex bodies.
-This leads to the extension formula.
-In section \ref{thescheme} we introduce some notation and recall the interpretation of \eqref{m1} as \cite{Oliker03} '' the second boundary value problem for Monge-Amp\`ere equations arising in the geometry of convex hypersurfaces \cite{Bakelman1994} and mappings with a convex potential \cite{Caffarelli92}.''
-We then describe the numerical scheme.
-In section \ref{wcg} we present results about weak convergence of Monge-Amp\`ere measures for the convex envelopes of mesh functions.
+We organize the paper as follows: In the next section we introduce some notation and the weak formulation of \eqref{m1}.
+We then describe the numerical scheme and recall some results on the convex envelopes of mesh functions.
 Existence, uniqueness and stability of solutions are given in section \ref{an-scheme}.
+In section \ref{asym} we review the notion of asymptotic cone of convex sets.
+This leads to the extension formula which has motivated the numerical scheme.
+We then recall the interpretation of \eqref{m1} as \cite{Oliker03} '' the second boundary value problem for Monge-Amp\`ere equations arising in the geometry of convex hypersurfaces \cite{Bakelman1994} and mappings with a convex potential \cite{Caffarelli92}.''
+With the notion of asymptotic cone we prove further results about convex extensions.
+Section \ref{comp-section} is a review of polyhedral set theory and uses a matrix formalism to revisit most of the results we prove in section \ref{asym} directly from the geometric definition of asymptotic cone.
+Section \ref{comp-section} may be viewed as an appendix.
+In section \ref{wcg} we present results about weak convergence of Monge-Amp\`ere measures for discrete convex mesh functions.
 In section \ref{cvg} we give several convergence results for the approximations.
 The results in sections \ref{an-scheme} and \ref{cvg} assume that $f>0$ in $\Omega$.
-The discrete approximations are then convex, in the sense that they coincide with their convex envelopes on the mesh.
-But this does not take full advantage of the flexibility afforded by Cartesian meshes, because essentially of Lemma \ref{key-lem}.
-In the last section, we consider the degenerate case $f\geq 0$.
-In the latter case, the approximations are only discrete convex.
+In section \ref{degenrate-case}, we consider the degenerate case $f\geq 0$.
+Numerical experiments are reported in section \ref{Numerical}.
+We give some additional remarks in the appendix.
+Therein we revisit convex extensions in terms of infimal convolution.